How To Remove Grass Stains - Grass Stain Removal

 Stains caused by grass are difficult to remove because they are "combination stains."

-That green color comes from chlorophyll, which quickly sets into fabrics, so the quicker you act for removing these stains the better.
+That green color comes from chlorophyll, which quickly sets into fabrics, so the quicker you act to remove these stains the better.

 Below are instructions for how to remove these stains from fabric, but also from the less likely places stains from grass can turn up -- upholstery and carpet.